bachopp/autograder/README.md

 # Instructions

-You need to install npm and following packages: run
+You need to install npm and run:

-$ npm install --save react react-dom babelify babel-preset-react
+$ npm install

 to compile your React code run :

-$ browserify -t [ babelify --presets [ react ] ] web/main.js -o build/bundle.js
+$ npm run compile

 compiled JavaScript should be in /build while source in /web